Chick Young: Personal life

 Young was born in Govan, Glasgow.
 His father died at the age of 47 from a heart attack when Young was six years old.
 He attended Bellahouston Academy.

-In 1978, Young married Sally Carr, lead singer of 70s pop group Middle of the Road, and had a son, Keith, in 1980.
+In 1978, Young married Sally Carr, lead singer of 1970s pop group Middle of the Road, and had a son, Keith, in 1980.
 They separated in 1984, but did not divorce, and remained friends.
-His son Keith died at the age of 20 in 2001 in a road accident when his motorcycle was hit by a driver on the A8.
+Their son Keith died at the age of 20 in 2001 in a road accident when his motorcycle was hit by a driver on the A8.